 What is a special re-entry permit?

 Under the special re-entry permit system introduced in 2012, foreign nationals in Japan with a residence status and possessing a valid passport are exempted from obtaining an ordinary re-entry permit when reentering Japan within one year from the date of departure.
+This applies to any long-term visa holder who is leaving Japan temporarily.

 The special re-entry permit is composed of three parts: